-- Advanced air bag system: Enhanced protection for a wider range of occupants, this system is also designed to identify the size of an occupant based primarily on weight for the front passenger seat. - Auto-reverse sunroof: An advanced sensing system that automatically engages and reverses the sunroof to help prevent injuries to children. - Auto-reverse windows: Several Chrysler 300 series offer an advanced sensing system that automatically engages and reverses the window down to help prevent injuries to children. - All-Speed Traction Control System: All-Speed Traction Control, which enhances mobility and prevents wheel slip when accelerating on road surfaces by operating both the brakes and the Electronic Throttle Control (ETC).
+- Advanced air bag system: Enhanced protection for a wider range of occupants, this system is also designed to identify the size of an occupant based primarily on weight for the front passenger seat. - Auto-reverse sunroof: An advanced sensing system that automatically engages and reverses the sunroof to help prevent injuries to children. - Auto-reverse windows: Several Chrysler 300 series offer an advanced sensing system that automatically engages and reverses the window down to help prevent injuries to children. - All-Speed Traction Control System (TCS): All-Speed Traction Control, which enhances mobility and prevents wheel slip when accelerating on road surfaces by operating both the brakes and the Electronic Throttle Control (ETC). - Anti-lock Brake System (ABS): Equipped with electronic sensors that help prevent wheel lockup, the ABS system offers improved steering control under extreme braking and/or slippery conditions. - Body Structure: Crush beads and stiffeners engineered into the vehicle body help absorb energy, while preserving the integrity of the vehicle compartment.
+These reinforcements provide additional protection in

-- Anti-lock Brake System: Equipped with electronic sensors that help prevent wheel lockup, the ABS system offers improved steering control under extreme braking and/or slippery conditions. - Body Structure: Crush beads and stiffeners engineered into the vehicle body help absorb energy, while preserving the integrity of the vehicle compartment.
-These reinforcements provide additional protection in an offset-type impact. - Child Seat Anchor System (LATCH): Lower Anchors and Tethers for Children to ease installation of compatible aftermarket child seats. - Constant Force Retractors (CFR): The front seat belts include a mechanical device designed to distribute the force of a seat belt according to the load or force exerted on it.
-CFRs are engineered to force-limit the belt system, and gradually release seat belt webbing in a controlled manner during a severe crash. - Electronic Stability Program (ESP): This feature aids the driver in maintaining vehicle directional stability, providing oversteer and understeer control to maintain vehicle behavior on road surfaces. - Energy-Absorbing Steering Column: Manual adjust steering columns utilize two hydroformed coaxial tubes that can move relative to each other to allow the column to move forward and enhanced energy absorption during a crash.
+- an offset-type impact. - Child Seat Anchor System (LATCH): Lower Anchors and Tethers for CHildren to ease installation of compatible aftermarket child seats. - Constant Force Retractors (CFR): The front seat belts include a mechanical device designed to distribute the force of a seat belt according to the load or force exerted on it.
+CFRs are engineered to force-limit the belt system, and gradually release seat belt webbing in a controlled manner during a severe crash. - Electronic Stability Program (ESP): This feature aids the driver in maintaining vehicle directional stability, providing oversteer and understeer control to maintain vehicle behavior on road surfaces. - Energy-Absorbing Steering Column: Manual adjust steering columns utilize two hydroformed coaxial tubes that can move relative to each other to allow the column to move forward and enhance energy absorption during a crash.
 The power adjust steering column employs a calibrated bending element which deforms during column stroke for optimal energy management. - Enhanced Accident Response System: In the event of an accident, this system makes it easier for emergency personnel to see and reach the occupants by turning on the interior lighting and unlocking the doors after air bag deployment. - High Intensity Discharge (HID) Lighting: This feature provides a larger spectrum of light to increase driver visibility. - Multi-Stage Air Bags: Multi-stage air bags deploy at three different rates depending on the severity of the crash.
-In lower-severity collisions, the air bag deploys with less force, and the force is increased during more severe collisions. - Pretensioners: During a collision, the impact sensors initiate the front seat belt pretensioners to immediately remove slack from the seat belts thereby reducing the forward movement of the occupant's head and torso. - Rear Park Assist: This rear obstacle detection system signals an audible warning and rear overhead display to aid in collision avoidance. - Self-Sealing Tires: A special sealant in the inner liner of the tires fills punctures up to 0.19 inches to minimize the loss of air pressure and significantly reduce the probability of a roadside stop due to a flat tire. - Side Curtain Air Bags: The side curtain extends head protection to all outboard passengers. - Self-Sealing Tires: A special sealant in the inner liner of the tires fills punctures up to 0.19 inches to minimize the loss of air pressure and significantly reduce the probability of a roadside stop due to a flat tire. - Side Curtain Air Bags: The side curtain extends head protection to all outboard passengers.
+In lower-severity collisions, the air bag deploys with less force; the force is increased during more severe collisions. - Pretensioners: During a collision, the impact sensors initiate the front seat belt pretensioners to immediately remove slack from the seat belts. - Rear Park Assist: This rear obstacle detection system signals an audible warning and rear overhead display to aid in collision avoidance. - Self-Sealing Tires: A special sealant in the inner liner of the tires fills punctures up to 0.19 inches to minimize the loss of air pressure and significantly reduces the probability of a roadside stop due to a flat tire. - Side Curtain Air Bags: The side curtain extends head protection to all outboard passengers.